pgfearo/xmlspectrum/readme.md

 XMLSpectrum
 ===========================

-###Syntax-highlighter and formatter for XQuery 3.0 , XSLT 3.0 and XPath 3.0 and any hosting XML
+###Syntax-highlighter for XQuery 3.0 , XSLT 3.0 and XPath 3.0 and XML

 ###Why
-1. Many syntax-highlighters rely on generic processors that fail to accurately render XQuery or XPath 2.0, whether it is standalone or embedded in XML, such as XSLT, XSD, Schematron etc.
+1. Many generic syntax-highlighters can't render XQuery or XPath 2.0/3.0 reliably, whether it is standalone or embedded in XML, such as XSLT, XSD, XProc, Schematron etc.

 2. The 'pretty-print' options of many XML editors can not align XML attributes and their contents properly.
 This omission is especially critical for the readability of XPath 2.0/3.0.